DianaAtef/Car-Crashes-Severity-Prediction/README.md

 # Car-Crashes-Severity-Prediction
-## RandomForestClassifier was used to predict the crash severity from 1 to 4
+### Random Forest Classifier was used to predict the crash severity from 1 to 4